e tauola mo a'oga i la tatou gagana

 The Samoan cause: Colonialism, culture and the rule of law

-Kirisitina G Sailiata, PhD thesis, University of Michigan, United States
+Kirisitina G Sailiata, PhD thesis, University of Michigan

 Supports and barriers to achievement in Secondary School Chemistry: Exploring the teaching and learning of Year 12 Chemistry in Samoa